Menu

 Inside the block, you'll find:

-- Cylinders: The engine block houses the cylinders, which are the chambers where fuel combustion occurs.
+Cylinders: The engine block houses the cylinders, which are the chambers where fuel combustion occurs.
 Most engine blocks have between 4 and 12 cylinders, depending on the vehicle’s design.
+Choose from our product catalog to find engine blocks with the right cylinder configuration for your car or truck.

-- Passages and Galleries: The block contains passages for coolant and oil to circulate, ensuring proper engine temperature and lubrication.
+Passages and Galleries: The block contains passages for coolant and oil to circulate, ensuring proper engine temperature and lubrication.
+Find engine cooling and oil components in our store for maintaining optimal engine function.

-- Crankcase: The lower part of the block, where the crankshaft is housed.
+Crankcase: The lower part of the block, where the crankshaft is housed.
 It transforms the linear motion of the pistons into rotational force that drives the vehicle's wheels.
+Buy crankcase parts from our online store with fast delivery to ensure smooth performance.

 Why the Engine Block is Crucial